mads-swaps/mads-swaps.github.io/index.md

 <p align="center"><img src='images/find_ratio.png' alt='images/find_ratio.png'></p>
 <center><b>Figure X</b> - Finding the best ratios to maximize label data using a window of <code>30</code> on ETHBTC 15-minute candles.</center>

-Unsurprisingly, as the ratio grows or ratio multiple grows, fewer buy opportunities can be found in the data because there are fewer windows where high profits can be achieved and fewer windows where smaller stop losses don't get wicked out by the volatility of the market.
+Unsurprisingly, as the ratio grows or ratio multiple grows, fewer buy opportunities can be found in the data because there are fewer windows where high profits can be achieved and fewer windows where smaller stop-losses don't get wicked out by the volatility of the market.
 None of the plots reaches the goal of `50%` but the results provide plenty of options to avoid sparsely labeled data.
 From this analysis, the ATR Ratio is maximized at `2:1` with approximately `40%` of the labels being `1`.
 The percentage ratio is maximized at `1.0% : 0.5%` with approximately `27%` of the labels being `1`.

 ### Building Xy Datasets